 It’s Not About You: How to Stop Taking Things Personally is a work in progress.
 The book is a hybrid, blending memoir and self-help.
 I have a full proposal and my manuscript is 60% complete.

 My unpublished manuscript, Glowing Houses: A Memoir, won an award in the Pacific Northwest Writers Association Literary Contest in the nonfiction/memoir category.
 My manuscript is complete (~87,000 words).
-I have a full proposal that includes the following: table of contents; chapter-by-chapter outline; synopsis; competitive titles; marketing plan; bio; and three sample chapters.
+I have a full proposal, which includes the following: table of contents; chapter-by-chapter outline; synopsis; competitive titles; marketing plan; bio; and three sample chapters.